feisenyu/huggingface_hub_4573/docs/source/en/guides/manage-spaces.md

 # Space own repo_id
 TRAINING_SPACE_ID = "Wauplin/dreambooth-training"

-from huggingface_hub import HfApi, SpaceHardware api = HfApi(token=HF_TOKEN)
+from huggingface_hub_4573 import HfApi, SpaceHardware api = HfApi(token=HF_TOKEN)

 # On Space startup, check if a task is scheduled.
 If yes, finetune the model.
 If not,